 Wellbeing Adviser & Coach

-Jo’s previous role as a Student Adviser in an FE college has provided her great insight into some of the issues that face students and has given her valuable experience of working in an educational setting.
-Jo was also a Project Worker for Women’s Aid and supported women and children who had experienced domestic abuse.
+As well as over 5 years’ experience working in Student Services, Jo’s previous role as a Student Adviser in a further education college provided her great insight into the issues that face students and has contributed to her valuable experience of working in an educational setting.
+Jo also worked for Women’s Aid for a number of years as a Project Worker, supporting women and children who had experienced domestic violence.
 These jobs have afforded her a wealth of experience working in supporting roles, with people from a variety of backgrounds with wide ranging issues.
-Jo’s particular areas of interest include – sexual assault and misconduct, substance misuse, positive psychology and wellbeing.

-Jo is currently studying for an MSc in Applied Positive Psychology and Coaching Psychology through the University of East London.
-She is able to offer Life & Wellbeing coaching to students who are motivated to work towards their goals, by using a range of positive psychology interventions and resources.
+Jo has a degree in Social Psychology, and most recently gained Post Graduate Diploma in Applied Positive Psychology & Coaching Psychology from the University of East London.
+She is a member of the Association for Coaching and her particular areas of interest include – resilience and wellbeing, and using coaching to work with students who are motivated to work towards their goals by using a range of positive psychology interventions and resources.

 In 2016, Jo also became the Warden of University Hall where she manages a team of Assistant Wardens and together they support the Hall community and welfare of the residents.